rhelmer/socorro-collector/README.md

 crash reports.

-Collector is a python (WSGI-compatible) server for collecting multi-part HTTP form posts, serializing to JSON, and storing to a number of different backends
+Collector is a python (WSGI-compatible) server for collecting multi-part HTTP form posts, serializing to JSON, and storing to a number of different backends:

 - S3, PostgreSQL, ElasticSearch, HBase, filesystem - or any
 combination of these.

-RabbitMQ can be used to queue up incoming crashes for processing.
+RabbitMQ can be used to queue incoming crashes for processing.
 The Socorro Processor is suggested for this: https://github.com/rhelmer/socorro-processor